 At the LAB Lab, we suggest that language is supported by more than the sounds we hear and a few static brain regions.
-Our research begins with the proposal that, in order to understand the organization of language in the brain, we must include context, both internal – for example, our memoires of past experiences hearing words, reading, sign language, and listening to music – and external – like the mouth movements, facial expressions, gestures, and postures that accompany face-to-face communication.
+Our research begins with the proposal that, in order to understand the organization of language in the brain, we must include context, both internal – for example, our memories of past experiences hearing words, reading, sign language, and listening to music – and external – like the mouth movements, facial expressions, gestures and postures that accompany face-to-face communication.

 Our work has led to the surprising suggestion that, far from simply being ‘non-verbal’ appendages to language, the brain actively hears context: The whole brain dynamically (re-)organizes to use whatever contextual information is available during natural language use to predict associated and forthcoming speech.
 The result of this mechanism is a more efficient brain and, without it, we would argue that speech perception and language comprehension can not occur.